liamphanba/HOME/README.md

 ### Hi ! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I graduated from the Master of Business Analytics at The University of Geneva (GSEM Faculty).
+I graduated from the Master of Business Analytics at The University of Geneva (GSEM Faculty) in 2024.

-2022 - Diploma in Bachelor of Science in Economics and Management (GSEM Faculty)
+Got my Diploma in Bachelor of Science in Economics and Management (GSEM Faculty) in 2022

 ## Research interests
 My research interests include: